-FSANZ has assessed an Application from Glycom A/S to amend the Australia New Zealand Food Standards Code (the Code) to permit the addition of four human-identical milk oligosaccharide (HiMO) products for use as nutritive substances in infant formula products (IFP).
+FSANZ has assessed an application from Glycom A/S to amend the Australia New Zealand Food Standards Code (the Code) to permit the addition of four human-identical milk oligosaccharide (HiMO) products for use as nutritive substances in infant formula products.
 The four HiMO products are produced by microbial fermentation using a genetically modified (GM) strain of Escherichia coli K-12.
 The HiMOs and proposed maximum permitted amounts are:

-- Mixture of 2'-fucosyllactose (2'-FL) and difucosyllactose (DFL), referred to as 2'-FL/DFL (96 mg/100 kJ); - lacto-N-tetraose (LNT; 32 mg/100 kJ); - 6'-sialyllactose sodium salt (6'-SL; 16 mg/100 kJ); and - 3'-siallyllactose sodium salt (3'-SL; 8 mg/100 kJ).
+- Mixture of 2'-fucosyllactose (2'-FL) and difucosyllactose (DFL), referred to as 2'-FL/DFL (96 mg/100 kJ); - lacto-N-tetraose (LNT; 32 mg/100 kJ); - 6'-sialyllactose (6'-SL) sodium salt (16 mg/100 kJ); and - 3'-siallyllactose (3'-SL) sodium salt (8 mg/100 kJ).

-FSANZ has undertaken an assessment of the food technology aspects, safety, nutritional impact and beneficial health effects of the addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to IFP.
+FSANZ has undertaken an assessment of the food technology aspects, safety, nutritional impact and beneficial health effects of the addition of 2'-FL/DFL, LNT, 6'-SL and 3'-SL to infant formula products.

 Information reviewed in the food technology assessment demonstrates 2'-FL/DFL, LNT, 6'-SL and 3'-SL are chemically and structurally identical to the naturally occurring forms of these substances in human milk.
-The substances were shown to be stable in IFP with an adequate shelf-life.
+The substances were shown to be stable in infant formula products with an adequate shelf-life.
 Multi-batch analyses showed the oligosaccharides can be consistently produced to meet their proposed specifications.